LLB Part I Application and Enrolment Guide

 - Discuss this prospectus with family, friends, careers advisers, teachers, current Law students and practising lawyers

-If you would like more information sent to you about any specific programme or area of study featured in this prospectus, visit the Auckland Law School website.
+For more information on any specific programme or area of study featured in our prospectus, visit our Help and advice page.

 If your application is successful, we’ll email you an offer of place.
 For Semester One applications, this normally happens from mid-January.

 You may receive a conditional offer but final approval will be dependent on fulfilment of the conditions of admission to BOTH the University and the programme.